-That since that time (12,000 years ago), man has had to re-find himself: to re-generate his spirituality.
+That since that time (12,000 years ago), man has had to re-find himself: to re-ignite his spirituality.

-Consider... that man is close now to re-finding his true spiritual self.
+Consider... that man is close now to understanding his true spiritual self.
 To realise, at last, that we are all one.

 The quality of our thoughts determines what we perceive and experience.